uiwebkit/icons/readme.md

 Uni Icons Kit is a set of Web Components (Custom Elements) to use Material Design Icons and FA Icons in declarative style.

-Uni Icons Kit components have two modes of Custom Elements:
+Uni Icons Kit components have two modes:
 1. Custom Element with Uni template - `100%` convenience;
 2. Custom Element Wrapper for you own html template - `100%` customization;